Rusgyn/HeroTasks/README.md

-# HeroTasks
+# 🦸‍♀️ HeroTasks

 Empower your little heroes to complete tasks, build habits, and grow stronger every day!
-**HeroTasks** is a task management app designed for families, where parents assign tasks and children complete them as superheroes.
+**HeroTasks** is a fun and interactive task management web app for families.
+Parents assign tasks to their children (superheroes), and the children earn strength points by completing them — building responsibility, routine, and good habits.

 ---

 ## ✨ Features

-- 👩‍👧‍👦 Parent (Main User) can create multiple superheroes (children)
+- 👨‍👩‍👧 **Parent Dashboard:** A main user (parent) can add and manage multiple superheroes (children).
-- ✅ Superheroes can complete daily tasks and build good habits
-- ❤️ Tasks can include rewards and feedback
-- 🔐 Secure session-based login for authentication
+- 💪 **Superhero:** Each superhero can view, complete, and track their assigned tasks.
+- 📝 **Task Management:** Add, edit, or delete superpowers (chores/tasks) for each superhero.
+- 🛡 **Code Confirmation:** Secure 4-digit code confirmation is required to perform sensitive actions like:
+  - Adding or deleting a superhero
+  - Adding or deleting tasks
+  - Logging out of the parent account
-- 🔄 Real-time task board updates using sessions and guards
+- 🔄 **Real-Time Updates:** The task board reflects changes instantly while maintaining session state.
+- 🔐 **Session-Based Authentication:** Routes are protected and persist securely using sessions.
-- 🎨 Clean responsive UI styled with SASS
+- 📱 **Responsive Design:** Clean, mobile-friendly interface styled with modular SASS.
-- 🗃️ PostgreSQL database for persistent storage
+- 🗃 **Persistent Storage:** All superheroes and tasks are stored in a PostgreSQL database.

 ---

-## 🛠️ Tech Stack
+## 🛠 Tech Stack

-**Frontend**
+### Frontend
-- React + Vite + TypeScript
+- ⚛ React + Vite + TypeScript
-- React Router DOM
+- 🧭 React Router DOM
-- SASS (modular SCSS styling)
+- 🎨 SASS (modular SCSS styling)

-**Backend**
+### Backend
-- Node.js + Express.js + TypeScript
+- 🧠 Node.js + Express.js + TypeScript
-- PostgreSQL (via pg or an ORM)
+- 🗃 PostgreSQL

+---

+## 🚀 How It Works

+1. **Login & Session Guarding**
+   - Parents and superheroes log in to their respective views.
+   - The app uses a `useAuthSession` hook and `AuthGuard.tsx` to protect routes and redirect unauthorized users.

+2. **Superhero Creation & Task Assignment**
+   - Parents create superheroes using a form that requires code confirmation.
+   - Tasks (superpowers) can be created, assigned to a superhero, and deleted — all guarded with the 4-digit code modal.

+3. **Superhero Experience**
+   - They can toggle a task as “completed” and watch their strength grow.

+4. **Security & Roles**
+   - Parents are the only ones who can manage superheroes and tasks.
+   - Superheroes have limited access — they can view and mark tasks but cannot modify data.

 ---